After-Shock/Cloudbox-wiki/Plex-Access-Token.md

-The following guide will take you through obtaining a Plex Token for your Plex account.
+The following guide will take you through obtaining a Plex Access Token for your Plex account.

 There are a few different ways to do this.
 Any of these will do.